wgyhhhh/EASE/README.md

 <details>
 <summary><b>Previous Releases</b></summary>
-[2025.10.17] We have publicly released the RealTimeNews-2025 Dataset.
+[2025.10.17] We have publicly released the EmergingNews-25 Dataset.
 Researchers can now download and use it by completing [this form](https://forms.office.com/r/mJRTtJR2Qf).
 </details>

 ## 📊 Dataset Download

-This dataset can be accessed by completing the [Application to Use the RealTimeNews-2025 from EASE for Real-Time Fake News Detection](https://forms.office.com/r/mJRTtJR2Qf).
+This dataset can be accessed by completing the [Application to Use the EmergingNews-25 from EASE for Emerging Fake News Detection](https://forms.office.com/r/mJRTtJR2Qf).
 Upon approval, it will be available for download and use.

 ### Dataset Examples